saasplates/production/src/content/blog/mastering-tailwind-css.md

 ## Next Steps

-Check out our templates to see Tailwind CSS in action, or join our Discord community to learn more from other developers.
+Check out our boilerplates to see Tailwind CSS in action, or join our Discord community to learn more from other developers.